Iterate Model Design Using the Simulation Data Inspector

 Control Data Retention

 Running many simulations with logged signals can create a lot of data, especially during iterative design and debugging workflows.
-To limit the amount of disk space occupied by logged data, you can limit the amount of data the Simulation Data Inspector stores in the archive on the Archive settings pane.
+To limit the amount of disk space occupied by logged data, you can limit the amount of data the Simulation Data Inspector stores in the archive from the Storage - Archive pane in the Preferences menu.

 By default, the Simulation Data Inspector does not limit the number of runs stored in the archive.
 To impose a limit, select the Last runs radio button, and specify the desired limit.
 When the number of runs in the archive reaches the limit, the Simulation Data Inspector deletes the run that has been in the archive the longest.
 If the archive contains more runs than the limit you specify, the Simulation Data Inspector provides a warning before deleting your run data.